barne856/MARE/README.md

 * Teapot Primative Mesh from bezier curves and surfaces to be added.
 * Cloth Physics PhysicsSystem
 * Metaballs Entity
+* A font loader to be added to enable the use of bitmap fonts.
 * Loader for models to be added.
 * Loader for sound to be added.
 Sound Components and Systems to be added.
 * Loaders for animations to be added.
 Animation Components and Systems to be added.